-Hi!
-My professional name is Z. M. Wilmot, but I go by Zack.
-I am an author of weird fiction, primarily in the genres of science fiction, space fantasy, and horror.
-I have been writing since the age of fourteen, when I wrote fan fiction in Games Workshop’s Warhammer universe.
+Welcome to my little space on the Internet!
+My name is Zachary M. Wilmot (Z. M. for short), and I am an author of “weird fiction” – in my case, science fiction, fantasy, and horror, often blended together.
+I have been writing since I was fourteen, when I wrote online fan fiction based on Games Workshop’s Warhammer Fantasy universe.
 In 2009, I began experimenting with my own worlds, and after participating in National Novel Writing Month that year and eventually self-publishing the resulting novel, The Loneliness of Stars, I began writing seriously.

-In my other lives, I am also a full-time postgraduate student working towards a PhD in sociology, with a focus on historical, cultural, and political sociology, social movements and revolution, inequality and power, social theory, and the Middle East.
+In my other lives, I am also a PhD Candidate in sociology at Brown University, with a focus on revolutions and social movements; you can access my professional site for sociology here.
 Many of the ideas that show up in my academic work also pop in in my writing, so be forewarned!
-In addition, I study Tarot, geomancy, and astrology, and run my own blog related to the esoteric arts here.
+In addition, I study tarot, geomancy, and astrology, and run my own blog related to the esoteric arts here.